MFerretti27/Scoreboard/README.md

         - Pressing Update bottom will check Github if there is an update, if there is click it again to update.
     -	Restore to previous version.
         - If update went wrong or critical issues arise in newest version you can restore to a previous software version you were on before.
-        - Everytime you update scoreboard through update button it will save a local copy of older version in the same directory.
+        - Every time you update scoreboard through update button it will save a local copy of older version in the same directory.
     -	Add teams from MLB, NBA, NHL, and NFL to be follow and display.
     -	Set the order of teams to be displayed.
     -	Change what is displayed (See Scoreboard screen section below to see what information can be displayed or not displayed on the scoreboard screen).